avmansoor2000/avmansoor2000/README.md

-- 👋 Hi, I’m Imad Ibrahim
+- 👋 Hi, I’m A V MOHAMED MANSOOR
 - 🌱 I’m currently learning Django + React js
 - 💞 Coding is like playing games for me
 - 📫 How to reach me @imadibrahim164@gmail.com